 SIFTING THROUGH HISTORY, BUILDING A WORLD————

 The Romance of the Rose the opera takes its title from a medieval French poem, and they start off pretty much the same way: a narrator warns us not to underestimate the significance of dreams.
-Here are me and Josh Modney performing the opening two minutes of this prologue (originally scored for violin and tenor):
+Here are the opening two minutes of the prologue, performed by Josh Modney and me (originally scored for violin and tenor):

 From this point on, the source and my libretto diverge – as any adaptation of this unique poem must.
 Since its appearance in the 13th century, the poem, with its pan-philosophical digressions and bizarre sexual metaphors and improbable origin (it was written by two separate authors forty years apart) has been hailed as genius and denounced as gibberish.
 Whatever else it may be, at 21,000 lines it is indisputably long, and complex enough to provide fodder for a hundred different operas.
 Which one was I going to write, and how was I going to do it?

 By casting a wide net.
 My research pile included Ovid and Augustine, but also the U.S. Department of Agriculture’s 1953 Yearbook, with its delightful chapter titles such as “The Many Ailments of Clover” and “The Smuts of Wheat.”
 I spent an amazing four days in Paris completely out of my depth at a conference on the poem’s intersections with 12th century scholasticism.
 I created a Word document called “Rose_THEMOVIE!!!,” which maps out inciting incidents, first-act-breaks, and other Hollywood-sanctioned plot points for a possible libretto.